External Group Sync

 Map an existing Conduktor group to an external group

-From within the Members screen, select the breadcrumb next to an existing group and select 'Map external group'.
+From within the Members screen, select the breadcrumbs next to an existing group and select 'Map external group'.

 Once you have mapped external groups, use Conduktor's RBAC system to enforce permissions.